-It depicts colorful ghostly figures and bluish-grey death bodies.
+“The Vision” appeals to the psychological relationship between life and death.
+Moreover, it depicts colorful ghostly figures and bluish-grey death bodies.
 They are hanging as a reminder of the connection between both worlds.
 We continue to live as if they did not exist.
 But many of us, who have lost a loved one, know that our souls never dissolve into nothingness.
 On the contrary, our spirits continue to exist.

 Symbols on this subject present a narrative story.
 The first figure in front of us wears an evil mask.
 The red color is euphoric, temperamental, mad, hungry; you name it.
 Either is the punisher or the savior.
-This refers to people who come up with roundabout words to hurt you later.
+This refers to people who use roundabout words to hurt you later.
 On the other side, the flag he beholds is waving victory.
 This translation is about government manipulation and contradictions.

-The Vision” 68″ x 50″ Oil on canvas.”
-1995
+“The Vision” Size 68″ x 50″ Oil on Canvas 1995

-Follow our Channel here
+Follow our channel here